Pranav1632/mappy/README.md

-# Create README.md and .gitignore in one go
-cat > README.md << 'EOF'
 # Mappy — MERN Map with Phone OTP Authentication

 **One-line:** A mobile-friendly MERN app where users sign in with phone OTP (Twilio Verify / test mode) and access a protected Leaflet + OpenStreetMap map showing user location and nearby markers.